 Microsoft Excel Shortcuts – Since its release in 1985, Microsoft Excel Shortcuts has been a helpful tool for collating and analyzing information quickly and effectively.
-Excel spreadsheet is one of the most widely used computer application which helps in organizing, storing and analyzing data in tabular form which is easily evaluated.
+Excel spreadsheet is one of the most widely used computer applications that help organize, store, and analyze data in tabular form that evaluates rapidly.

-Though the charts, formulas and other tools help in manipulating, analyzing and managing all the important data, it can be overwhelming to use the spreadsheets without MS excel shortcuts.
-Fortunately for Excel users, every menu and operation in the application can be controlled from the keyboard with proper excel shortcuts.
-The list of Excel shortcuts tricks which is more than 225 can itself be overwhelming to learn and use effectively, but once mastered, the result would be a highly effective and efficient output in shorter time period.
+Though charts, formulas, and other tools help manipulate, analyze, and manage all the critical data, it can be overwhelming to use spreadsheets without MS Excel shortcuts.
+Fortunately, Excel users can control every menu and operation in the application from the keyboard with useful Excel shortcuts.
+The list of Excel shortcut tricks which is more than 225, can be overwhelming to learn and use effectively, but once mastered, the result would be a highly effective and efficient output in a shorter period.

-Those who are familiar with old excel shortcuts tricks for excel should notice that some of the old excel shortcuts do not work in Microsoft Excel 2013.
-Ctrl + C and Ctrl + V still do the copy and paste job, but some of the old menu keys do not work anymore.
-When the old shortcut is clicked, a box pops up informing that the access key is from earlier Microsoft Office.
+Those familiar with old Excel shortcuts tricks for Excel should notice that some of the old Excel shortcuts do not work in Microsoft Excel 2013.
+Ctrl + C and Ctrl + V still do the copy-and-paste job, but some of the old menu keys do not work anymore.
+Upon clicking the old shortcut, a box informs that the access key is from earlier Microsoft Office.

-With experience, the excel shortcuts and tricks will be memorized by people who regularly use excel, but initially it is important to know few basic excel shortcuts on keyboard that would save time and energy for users.
+With experience, people who regularly use Excel will memorize the Excel shortcuts and tricks.
+Still, initially, it is essential to know a few basic Excel shortcuts on the keyboard that would save time and energy for users.

 The top 20 MS excel shortcuts key used for Microsoft Excel by individuals and businesses alike are:

 - Ctrl +Arrow Keys